Kaʻimi Fairbairn

 John Christian Kaʻiminoeauloamekaʻikeokekumupaʻa Fairbairn (born January 29, 1994) is an American professional football placekicker for the Houston Texans of the National Football League (NFL).
 Playing college football for the UCLA Bruins, he was a consensus first-team All-American as a senior, when he was also awarded the Lou Groza Award as the nation's top college kicker in 2015.
 After winning the kicking position as a true freshman, Fairbairn became the Pac-12 Conference record holder for the most career points scored.
-Undrafted out of college, he signed with Houston as a free agent in 2016 and was named their starting kicker the following year.
+He signed with the Texans as an undrafted free agent in 2016 and was named their starting kicker the following year.